Stress is a human mechanism to increase our effectiveness – even when we may not be on top-form.

 How much stress we can cope with is individual and our resilience to stress is made up of many different factors.

-Once we find ourselves in an excess-stress situation (maybe the feeling that you can’t deliver all the constant ‘want it yesterday’ demands of a critical boss) we go passed the point of stress spiking up our performance, and instead it impedes us and makes us less able and productive.
+Once we find ourselves in an excess-stress situation (maybe the feeling that you can’t deliver all the constant ‘want it yesterday’ demands of a critical boss) we go past the point of stress spiking up our performance, and instead it impedes us and makes us less able and productive.

 Long periods of excess-stress can lead to anxiety and other serious negative impacts on both our mental and physical health – including shortening our lifespan.